 I am particularly interested in making films developed from creative, practice based research projects.
 It is well understood that the documentation of process is vital to provide evidence and illustration of the methods and findings of a project, as well as being further tool of investigation – recording as an aid to understanding.
 It is also possible that the document (in this case a film record) has a life of its own in the legacy of the project, and enhances the impact of the work beyond the life and scope of the research.

 At its simplest the film may well be an edited ‘record’ (however problematic the term) of process and findings, or at a more complex level the film may have its own life, becoming a creative outcome in its own right.
 At the very least it can certainly aid the exposition and sharpen focus of the research questions and enhance the profile of the project.

-I am unusually well placed to provide filmmaking services for PAR projects havings been an academic in university drama and contemporary arts departments for 20 years – mainly at the University of Kent.
-I have engaged in research through practice and scholarship and have published, performed and recorded outcomes.
+I am unusually well placed to provide filmmaking services for PAR projects having been an academic in university drama and contemporary arts departments for 20 years – mainly at the University of Kent.
+I have engaged in research through practice and scholarship, and have published, performed and recorded outcomes.
 Consequently I understand the process, problems and requirements of the work and I would hope to help you hone and articulate your focus.

 Two exemplar case studies from 2014.

 See extracts on the Films page.
 Contact me if you are interested in seeing the complete films.

 A film commissioned by the University of Kent to document the process, practice and research involved in finding an appropriate theatrical mode for Marlowe’s difficult play A Massacre at Paris; in consultation with the researchers the film focused on the physicality of the piece and the nature of the space (it was performed in the crypt of Canterbury Cathedral).